HajoAhoMantila/chatr/README.md

 Later you can activate the environment using

-`. scripts/dev-activate.sh`
+`nvm use`

 ### Running the tests

-To run all tests, run
+To run all tests, run in the project root directory

  `yarn test`